 Leave the epoxy to dry which takes about 1 to 2 hours at most.
 You will find a transparent, hardened layer over your ADC sculpture.
 The layer will keep water, among other things, from messing it up.

-Of all the methods available to make your clay projects water proof, epoxy is arguably the best.
+Of all the methods available to make your clay projects waterproof, epoxy is arguably the best.
 What’s more, it will not yellow when it is exposed to the sun.
-Epoxy surface will also allow you to use paint without worry.
+The epoxy surface will also allow you to use paint without worry.

 Epoxy is not recommended for beginners.
 The liquid form of epoxy is very difficult to mix and use.
 It hardens very quickly, within seconds.
 The resin makes it easier to use for clay projects.